andrewletz/CleanCalendar/backend/README.md

 ### Running

-Run `python3 cal_server.py` from a terminal in the backend folder to start the server.
+Run `python server.py` or `python3 server.py` from a terminal in the backend folder to start the server.
 The server should now be running.
 If you are using Clean Calendar, you can stop here.

 ### Using the server